confmeet/2025NSFCyberPI/content/home/program.md

 weight: 4
 ---

-A tentative program is below.
+The program is below.
 All times are local to the event location.
 All events take place at the venue.
 Breakfasts and lunches are included in the program.
 Receptions will have a variety of food items and non-alcoholic drinks available.

-Alcoholic drinks may be made available at receptions.
+T. Andrew Manning has kindly created and shared a calendar file for the program.
+You can download it [here](program.ics).

 ### Sunday